felias-fogg/TinyCore/README.md

 * [ATtiny43](/avr/extras/ATtiny_43.md)
 * [ATtiny26](/avr/extras/ATtiny_26.md)

-Can't decide what microcontroller to choose?
-Have a look at the specification table below:
+See the specification table below for a quick comparison:

 | **ATtiny**        | 25/45/85     | 24/44/84     | 441/841  | 261/461/861  | 87/167  | 48/88    | 2313/4313 | 1634  | 828  | 43   | 26   |
 |-------------------|--------------|--------------|----------|--------------|-------- |----------|-----------|-------|------|------|------|